suxinde2009/soundhelix/soundhelix/doc/README.txt

 up to 8 MIDI ports.
 It is sufficient to use one of the ports for SoundHelix.
 The name of the MIDI Yoke MIDI output port is "Out To MIDI Yoke:  n" (with n from 1 to 8).
 Note the extra space after the colon.
-This must be used in SoundHelix.
-The MIDI software can then use "In From MIDI Yoke:  n".
+This must be used in SoundHelix for output.
+The
+MIDI software can then use "In From MIDI Yoke:  n" for input.

 MIDI Yoke can be found here: http://www.midiox.com/myoke.htm